Table of Contents

 Step 1: Exploration

-In fact, in hydrothermal energy sources resource confirmation relies on drilling multi-million dollar wells in order that improving the prospect of success has an instantaneous bottom line impact.
+In fact, in hydrothermal energy sources, resource confirmation relies on drilling multi-million dollar wells in order that improves the prospect of success and has an instantaneous bottom-line impact.
 The GTO invests in hydrothermal technology to: develop innovative geophysical subsurface signals to raised characterize the subsurface before drilling.

 More accurately identify potential geothermal resources through Play Fairway Analysis to supply critical information and techniques that successfully target exploration areas, improve the accuracy of prospect maps, increase the power to define resource extent; and, through exploration, resulting in better targeting which can cause the advancement of a better drilling success rate, decrease risk, and lower costs through the incorporation of more efficient oil and gas drilling techniques.